Who qualifies for a rebate?

 How do I apply for a rebate?

-- Fill out the Toilet Rebate Application Form (pdf) .
-Brochures can also be picked up at City Hall, Environmental Services, Waste Management Facility or at participating Red Deer retailers.
+- for pick up at City Hall, Waste Management Facility or at participating Red Deer retailers.

-- Purchase and install a qualifying toilet, and attach the original receipt to your application form.
+- Purchase and install a qualifying toilet, and keep the original receipt.
+Please ensure that your name is clearly printed on the receipt.

 - Remove the interior parts and seat from the old toilet and bring it with your application form to The City of Red Deer Waste Management Facility for free disposal.
 Make sure to get a toilet disposal verification stamp on your application form from the scale house.
 Toilets will not be picked up in our regular curb side collection program.

-- Mail your completed application package to the Toilet Rebate Program, Environmental Services, Box 5008, Red Deer, Alberta, T4N 3T4.
+- Mail your completed application package to the Toilet Rebate Program, Community Development, Box 5008, Red Deer, Alberta, T4N 3T4.

 Rebates are processed on a first come, first served basis and will be credited to the applicant’s utility account within eight to 12 weeks.